afni/afni_doc/background_install/install_instructs/steps_linux_ubuntu18.rst

      rPkgsInstall -pkgs ALL

    **Purpose:** Get specific R packages needed for AFNI programs.
-   This step might take a while to complete (installing the various R package dependencies).
+   This step might take a while to complete.

 .. ---------- HERE/BELOW: copy for all installs --------------